biohackerellie/docs/docs/Docker/Windows RDS with Guacamole.md

 # Windows RDS with Guacamole and Azure SAML

-For the school district I work for, I was tasked with coming up with creating a proof of concept for using Windows Remote Desktop Services as a means to cut down on computer labs and allowing students to access Windows based software from their chromebooks.
+For the school district I work for, I was tasked with coming up with a proof of concept for using Windows Remote Desktop Services as a means to cut down on computer labs and allowing students to access Windows based software from their chromebooks.

 From the start, I wanted to keep it entirely on prem vs using Azure cloud or any such service.
 I decided on using Apache's Guacamole as a web based RDP gateway, because it operates incredibly smoothly on chromebooks will keeping resource needs low on the back end.

-Though there is plenty of documentation provided by Microsoft on RDS, and plenty of documentation for Guacamole, it took quite a lot of tinkering to actually merge the concepts to work for a large userbase, and I wanted to provide some insight and documentation so others can learn from and expand upon this concept.
+Though there is plenty of documentation provided by Microsoft on RDS, and plenty of documentation for Guacamole, it took quite a lot of tinkering to actually merge the concepts to work for a large user base, and I wanted to provide some insight and documentation so others can learn from and expand upon this concept.

 ## Windows Server Host

 Before setting up Guacamole that we use as a gateway to access Windows, we need to set up the host server that users will connect to.
 For our initial setup, all we need is a Virtual Machine running windows server 2022 and we've given it 20gb of ram and 8vCPUs.
 This can and will be expanded as needed.
-On the Windows server, you will need to install the Windows RDS connecttion broker and session host role, and create a new session.
+On the Windows server, you will need to install the Windows RDS connection broker and session host role, and create a new session.
 If you plan to scale to more than 1 host, it's recommended to also have the connection broker on its own server vm.
 More documentation on this can be found [here](https://learn.microsoft.com/en-us/windows-server/remote/remote-desktop-services/rds-roles).
 Right now, this host can hold 30-60 concurrent users, to expand beyond that user base, we can simply replicate the VM and load balance it in Guacamole.

 ## Installing Guacamole Docker Image